Bounded remainder sets, bounded distance equivalent cut-and-project sets, and equidecomposability: Equidecomposability with Riemann measurable and polytope pieces

 We can now use the observations made above in order to prove \thmref{thm:onedim}.
 Indeed, due to \lemref{lem:s.f.1} we may assume that $\Gam$ is a lattice of the special form \eqref{eq:special}.
 By \lemref{lem:d.r.4} there exists a constant $C$ such that the estimate \eqref{eq:bd.s.3} holds for every $N$.
-We now invoke \cite[Theorem 7.1]{GL15} which asserts that the condition \eqref{eq:bd.s.3} is satisfied if and only if $W, W'$ are equidecomposable up to measure zero with Riemann measurable pieces, using only translations by vectors in $\mathbb Z\alpha+\mathbb Z^d = p_2(\Gam)$; and moreover, if $W, W'$ are two polytopes in $\mathbb R^d$ then the pieces in the equidecomposition be chosen to be also polytopes.
+We now invoke \cite[Theorem 7.1]{GL15} which asserts that the condition \eqref{eq:bd.s.3} is satisfied if and only if $W, W'$ are equidecomposable up to measure zero with Riemann measurable pieces, using only translations by vectors in $\mathbb Z\alpha+\mathbb Z^d = p_2(\Gam)$; and moreover, if $W, W'$ are two polytopes in $\mathbb R^d$ then the pieces in the equidecomposition may be chosen so that they are also polytopes.
 This completes the proof of \thmref{thm:onedim}.